ibm-cloud-architecture/refarch-integration-inventory-dal/README.md

 * The Inventory specifies how many items are in a given site
 * A Supplier delivers items and is-a Party.

+## Pre-Requisites
+You will need the following Command-line Interfaces (CLIs) to be able to build and deploy the app:
+* [docker](https://docs.docker.com) (Docker Container Runtime & CLI) - Follow the instructions [here](https://docs.docker.com/install/) to install it on your platform.
+* [kubectl](https://kubernetes.io/docs/user-guide/kubectl-overview/) (Kubernetes CLI) - Follow the instructions [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/) to install it on your platform.
+* [helm](https://github.com/kubernetes/helm) (Kubernetes package manager) - Follow the instructions [here](https://github.com/kubernetes/helm/blob/master/docs/install.md) to install it on your platform.
+  + If using `IBM Cloud Private` version `2.1.0.2` or newer, we recommend you follow these [instructions](https://www.ibm.com/support/knowledgecenter/SSBS6K_2.1.0.2/app_center/create_helm_cli.html) to install `helm`.

 ## Code Explanation
 The source code is organized to follow maven and gradle conventions: src/main/java or src/test/java...